400k+

 Why Dedicated QA Wins for Shipping Reliable Software

-Dedicated QA engineers and SDETs bring a testing mindset that's fundamentally different from the developer who wrote the code.
-They design test strategies, build automation frameworks, and catch the edge cases that developers — who are naturally biased toward the happy path — miss.
-Modern QA isn't manual clicking; it's Cypress, Playwright, and Selenium integrated into CI/CD pipelines, running hundreds of tests on every pull request before code reaches production.
+Dedicated QA developers and SDETs bring a testing mindset that differs sharply from the perspective of the developer who wrote the code.
+They design test strategies, build automation frameworks, and catch the edge cases that developers (who are naturally biased toward the happy path) miss.
+Modern QA runs on Cypress, Playwright, and Selenium integrated into CI/CD pipelines, with hundreds of tests on every pull request before code reaches production.

 Common Use Cases

 QA automation is critical for products with complex user flows (fintech, healthcare, e-commerce), teams shipping frequently (daily or weekly releases), and regulated industries where test coverage is a compliance requirement.
-Shift-left testing — embedding QA earlier in development — reduces the cost of bugs by catching them before they reach staging, not after.
+Shift-left testing, embedding QA earlier in development, reduces the cost of bugs by catching them before they reach staging rather than after they reach users.

 Companies Investing in Dedicated QA Teams